-Rare earth supply is dominated by Chinese producers accounting for 80% of global supply in 2018.
-Total dependence on Chinese domestic supply has been reducing since 2015 with increased external supply from Malaysia, USA, Russia, Vietnam and India.
+Rare earth supply is dominated by Chinese producers which accounted for approximately 80% of global supply in 2019.
+Total dependence on Chinese domestic supply has been reducing since 2015 with increased external supply from Malaysia, USA, Russia, Vietnam, and India.

-Official Chinese rare earth production in 2018 was 115,000 tonnes of TREO, equating to 20,700 tonnes of NdPr oxide with the total global supply at 37,000 tonnes of NdPr oxide from rest-of-world and illegal supply sources.
-To meet projected demand for NdPr oxide in 2030, global supply needs to expand by 26,500 tonnes, equivalent to another 115,000 tonnes of TREO.
-At the same time, the proportion of illegal and undocumented Chinese supply is forecast to reduce from 27% to 14% over the next decade through continued government control.
+Official Chinese rare earth production in 2019 was 127,000 tonnes of total rare earth oxide (TREO), equating to 25,000 tonnes of NdPr oxide with the total global supply at 37,000 tonnes.
+To meet projected demand in 2030, global supply for NdPr oxide needs to expand by 61,000 tonnes.

-Continued implementation and enforcement of Chinese Government policy will restrict future domestic supply.
+Continued implementation of Chinese Government policy and environmental regulation will restrict future domestic supply.
 When coupled with projected strong demand for NdPr oxide, China will, ‘under clear policy’, seek additional supply outside the mainland to support their Made in China 2025 strategy.
-To meet projected demand over the next decade, additional supply is expected to be developed in Australia, North America and Africa, and China’s grip on global supply is expected to reduce to around 60% by 2030.
+To meet projected demand over the next decade, additional supply is expected to be developed in Australia and North America, and China’s grip on global supply is expected to reduce by 2030.

 Rare earths remain critical in various applications with future demand expected to remain strong driven by the clean energy economy through e-mobility and wind power.
-Global consumption of rare earths reached 137,000 tonnes of TREO in 2018 and is forecast to increase to 196,000 tonnes by 2030.
-China will continue to dominate global markets, strengthen its supply chain and increase the use of rare earths in clean energy and e-mobility with expected strong growth for NdPr oxide in Neodymium Iron Boron (NdFeB) magnets used in electric vehicle (EV) traction motors.
+Global consumption of rare earths reached 158,500 tonnes of TREO in 2019 and is forecast to increase to 280,000 tonnes by 2030.
+China will continue to dominate global markets, strengthen its supply chain and increase the use of rare earths in e-mobility with expected strong growth for NdPr oxide in Neodymium Iron Boron (NdFeB) magnets used in electric vehicle (EV) traction motors.